borg6/HospitalHrManagement-System/website/docs/channel-slack-routing.md

 async function HandleSlack(context) {}
 ```

-All available routes in `slack` that recognize different ki
+All available routes in `slack` that recognize different kind of events:

+- `slack.any` - triggers the action when receiving any Slack events.
+- `slack.message` - triggers the action when receiving Slack message events.
+- `slack.event` - triggers the action when receiving particular Slack events.
+See all event types in [Slack docs](https://api.slack.com/events).
+- `slack.command` - triggers the action when receiving Slack slash command events.